Lunar Pro

 Steps for keeping luminance in sync

-- Reset the Algorithm curve on all displays
+- Reset the Algorithm curve on all displays from the Controls menu

-- Whenever a target display feels darker/brighter than it should be, use
+- Whenever a target display feels darker/brighter than it should be, adjust it until it's back in sync with the source

 Shift